Jamal Anderson

 Jamal Sharif Anderson (born September 30, 1972) is an American former professional football player who was a running back for the Atlanta Falcons of the National Football League (NFL).
-He was drafted by the Falcons in the seventh round of the 1994 NFL Draft.
+He was selected by the Falcons in the seventh round of the 1994 NFL draft.
 He played high school football at El Camino Real High School, where he was named to the CIF Los Angeles City Section 4-A All-City first-team in 1989.
-He went on to play college football at Moorpark College for the Moorpark College Raiders before playing at Utah.
+He went on to play college football at Moorpark College for the Moorpark College Raiders before playing for the Utah Utes.

 Anderson earned a Pro Bowl selection in 1998, leading the NFC in rushing and helping the Falcons to an appearance in Super Bowl XXXIII.
 He suffered a career-ending knee injury in 2001 while finishing his eight-year career with 41 touchdowns and nearly 7,000 yards of offense.

 Professional career

 Atlanta Falcons

 Anderson played eight seasons with the Falcons, amassing 5,336 rushing yards, 156 receptions for 1,645 yards, and 41 touchdowns before he suffered what became a career-ending tear of his ACL in 2001.
+He broke the 1,000-yard barrier in four different seasons between 1996 and 2000.
+His best season was 1998, when he set an NFL record with 410 carries, and finished with 1,846 rushing yards and 14 rushing touchdowns, both totals second in the league that year behind Terrell Davis.

-He was well known for his "Dirty Bird" touchdown celebration, in which he flapped his arms as if they were wings and rhythmically bouncing side to side.
+Anderson was well known for his "Dirty Bird" touchdown celebration, in which he flapped his arms as if they were wings and rhythmically bouncing side to side.
 The dance has been widely copied; in a press conference Anderson stated, “people break out and do the Dirty Bird in the strangest places.”